Nadia Epping - Art

 Work

-I am equally inspired by the industrial past of the south Wales valleys as well as industrial sites within Bannau Brycheiniog National Park, the slate mines of north Wales or pre-historic sites close to my home or further afield in the Preseli Hills.
+I have had a longstanding fascination with the Welsh landscape, since first visiting as a teenager.
+I am equally inspired by the industrial past of the south Wales valleys, quarries within Bannau Brycheiniog National Park or the slate mines of north Wales.
 My work also draws inspiration from visits to UK coastlines in Pembrokeshire and beyond.

 Bio